 MECHANISMS OF ACTION — Progestins can prevent pregnancy via several mechanisms.
 Depot medroxyprogesterone acetate (DMPA) primarily acts by inhibition of gonadotropin secretion, thereby inhibiting follicular maturation and ovulation .
 The inhibition of ovarian function results in a hypoestrogenic state, which inhibits endometrial proliferation and renders the endometrium less receptive to implantation.
 Progestins also cause changes in cervical mucus (thicker and less permeable to sperm) and tubal motility (reduced ciliary action) that are unfavorable to sperm migration, thus inhibiting fertilization.

 EFFICACY — Depot medroxyprogesterone acetate (DMPA) is a highly effective contraceptive.
 The unintended pregnancy rate for the first year of perfect use of DMPA has been estimated at 0.2 percent (table 1) .
 This estimate is a weighted average derived from seven trials of the 150 mg intramuscular dose and two trials of the 104 mg subcutaneous dose.
 Of note, no pregnancies occurred in women using the 104 mg subcutaneous injection [12,13].

 For women with typical use during the first year of DMPA use, an unintended pregnancy rate of 6 percent has been reported .
 This typical-use failure rate likely reflects women who returned late for the next injection.
 In a study of women using DMPA who returned consistently and on time for injections, the three-year cumulative failure rate for DMPA was 0.7 percent, which is comparable to the failure rate for women using intrauterine devices (IUDs) and the contraceptive implant .
 (See 'Repeat injections' below.)

-Medical eligibility criteria — The Centers for Disease Control and Prevention (CDC) Medical Eligibility Criteria are listed in the table (table 2).
-In addition to standard contraindications to hormone use, contraindications specific to DMPA (150 mg intramuscular [IM] injection or 104 mg subcutaneous injection) include:
+Medical eligibility criteria — The Centers for Disease Control and Prevention (CDC) United States Medical Eligibility Criteria lists standard contraindications to hormone use.
+Contraindications specific to DMPA (150 mg intramuscular [IM] injection or 104 mg subcutaneous injection) include :

 ●Current use of aminoglutethimide (usually for the treatment of Cushing's syndrome) because aminoglutethimide may increase metabolism of progestins